alex-antonison/wsl-development-setup/README.md

 9. Next, we will install necessary Linux packages for development.
 I suggest checking out my [1_setup_linux_packages.sh](ubuntu_scripts/1_setup_linux_packages.sh) script to see what packages I have included prior to running.
 There will be a prompt mid-install so be sure to keep an eye out for it and select `Yes`.
 10. With packages installed, I suggest upgrading your `.bashrc` with [Oh My BASH!](https://ohmybash.github.io/).
 I have written a short script that will install Oh My Bash as well as echo sourcing your `.bashrc` into your `.bash_profile` at [2_setup_oh_my_bash.sh](ubuntu_scripts/2_setup_oh_my_bash.sh)
     1. There is also an [Oh My ZSH!](https://ohmyz.sh/) if you prefer zshell.
 11. With all necessary packages installed and your `.bashrc` setup, you are now ready to setup Python! [pyenv](https://github.com/pyenv/pyenv) is my favorite method of managing different versions of python.
 You can see the [3_setup_python.sh](ubuntu_scripts/3_setup_python.sh) for how to set it up.
+To ensure your terminal has the updated settings, you should close and re-open it.
+12. To setup docker, you can run the [4_setup_docker.sh](ubuntu_scripts/4_setup_docker.sh) which was pulled from [Setting up docker for windows and wsl to work flawlessly](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly)
+13. To seutp docker compose, run [5_setup_docker_compose.sh](ubuntu_scripts/setup_docker_compose.sh).
+14. I like to use [BurnSushi/erd](https://github.com/BurntSushi/erd) for ERD diagrams, you can run [6_setup_erd.sh](ubuntu_scripts/6_setup_erd.sh) which will install Stack, a haskell compiler, and then install erd.

 ## Python Environment Management